UK average broadband speeds for November 2024

 File transfer speed, as reported during a download, is likely to be measured in megabytes per second rather than megabits per second, which means this is more than 8 times slower than you might expect if you thought megabits and megabytes were equivalent.

-In reality a 38Mb fibre broadband connection can only download a file at 4.7MB/s.
-However for most webpages that's immediate loading, and for the average music album download, that's approximately one track per second.
-You'd also be able to download the average standard definition movie in just 3.5 minutes or in 15 minutes for a HD film.
-Obviously on a 76Mb connection these times are roughly halved (or a little over).
+In reality, a 38Mb fibre broadband connection can only download a file at 4.7MB/s.
+However, for most webpages that's immediate loading, and for the average music album download, that's approximately one track per second.
+You'd also be able to download the average standard definition movie in just 3.5 minutes, or in 15 minutes for an HD film.
+Obviously, on a 76Mb connection these times are roughly halved (or a little over).

 We often get asked why broadband speed checkers sometimes report download speeds slower than the maximum theoretically possible at a property.
 We've compiled a list of some of the causes of slow broadband connections.

-2. The quality of the phone line to your house, you really need an engineer to test this properly, but if when you use the line for phone calls if it doesn't sound great then you may have a poor quality line.
+- The quality of the phone line to your house.
+You really need an engineer to test this properly, but if when you use the line for phone calls if it doesn't sound great, then you may have a poor quality line.

-3. The quality of the phone wiring in your house.
-Its best to place the router as close to the point of entry of your phone line into the house.
-If you are plugging in via a distance of poor quality internal wiring this can degrade your signal and hence your download speed.
-We've seen cases where people have used an old extension cable to plug their router in and they couldn't get their broadband to work at all as it was in such poor condition, we suggested they bought a new cable and after they tried that it worked fine.
+- The quality of the phone wiring in your house.
+It’s best to place the router as close to the point of entry of your phone line into the house.
+If you’re plugging in via a distance of poor quality internal wiring, this can degrade your signal and hence your download speed.
+We've seen cases where people have used an old extension cable to plug their router in.
+They couldn't get their broadband to work at all as it was in such poor condition.
+We suggested they buy a new cable.
+After they tried that, it worked fine.

-4. Your modem/router - Higher quality hardware can improve your download speed.
+- Your modem/router.
+Higher quality hardware can improve your download speed.

-5. Time of the day - the more people using broadband at your exchange the lower your speeds can potentially get as congestion kicks in, so try testing your speeds at different times of the day.
+- Time of the day.
+The more people using broadband at your exchange, the lower your speeds can potentially get as congestion kicks in.
+Try testing your speeds at different times of the day.

-6. The tasks your computer is carrying out can affect the results of broadband speed checkers, if you are downloading something or your email application is checking mail etc all these will take up some bandwidth and thus cause the speed checkers to report a lower speed than you are actually getting.
+- The tasks your computer is carrying out can affect the results of broadband speed checkers.
+If you’re downloading something, or your email application is checking mail, all these will take up some bandwidth.
+This can cause the speed checkers to report a lower speed than you’re actually getting.

-7. More than one computer on a connection.
-It is more common nowadays for multiple computers (and other devices like games consoles) to share a connection in a house.
-So if you are carrying out a speed test and another person is doing something bandwidth heavy you may not get properly representational results.
+- More than one computer on a connection.
+It’s common nowadays for multiple computers (and other devices like games consoles) to share a connection in a house.
+So if you’re carrying out a speed test and another person is doing something bandwidth-heavy you may not get properly representational results.

 If your broadband's slower than expected

-If you stream videos, TV shows and films over your connection then download speeds of 5Mb or over should allow high definition content without buffering.
-However if you live in a home with more than one Internet user, perhaps other family members or housemates, then you can quickly discover that you need several times that at times when everyone's using your connection, especially if more than one of you wants to stream video.
+If you stream videos, TV shows and films over your connection, download speeds of 5Mb or over should allow high definition content without buffering.
+However, if you live in a home with more than one Internet user, perhaps other family members or housemates, then you can quickly discover that you need several times that when everyone's using your connection.
+This will especially be the case if more than one of you wants to stream video.

-If you currently experience regular buffering of videos and slowdowns when other people are using your connection then you'd also very likely benefit from a speed upgrade.
+If you currently experience regular buffering of video stream or video calls and slowdowns when other people are using your connection, you'd also very likely benefit from a speed upgrade.

 Will switching providers actually improve my speed?

-If you're not currently using a cable or fibre service then switching from standard broadband to a superfast connection will most definitely produce a significant speed improvement.
+If your current broadband is a cable or fibre service, switching from standard broadband to a faster connection (superfast or ultrafast) will most definitely produce a significant speed improvement.

-On a fibre to the cabinet service (such as BT Infinity), your distance from the street cabinet can reduce the maximum speed that your line can support.
-If you're currently on a half speed up to 38Mb service and currently seeing less that 38Mb then it's unlikely that you'll be able to benefit from switching to a faster package.
-If you get the full 38Mb then you still may not get the full 76Mb when you upgrade but instead get a lower figure between those two, determined by your line length.
-If you're unsure about this, your provider will be able to give you an accurate estimate of the maximum speed your line can support.
+On a part-fibre (FTTC) service, your distance from the street cabinet can reduce the maximum speed that your line can support.
+If you're currently on a half speed up to 38Mb service and currently seeing less than 38Mb, it's unlikely that you'll be able to benefit from switching to a faster package.
+If you get the full 38Mb, you still may not get the full 76Mb when you upgrade but instead get a lower figure between those two, determined by your line length.
+Again, if you're unsure about this, your provider will be able to give you an accurate estimate of the maximum speed your line can support.

-If you're only able to switch from one standard phoneline broadband service to another then speed changes are unlikely to be as significant as switching from one broadband technology to another.
-However if you're on a smaller budget provider then factors such as traffic management and peak time congestion may be slowing you down either due to artificial limits or the supplier's network capacity being saturated.
-In this case switching to a more expensive small provider with a better reputation, or switching to a larger supplier who has invested in their network capacity to allow them to advertise a 'truly unlimited' service may result in faster download speeds at peak times (i.e. evenings).
-However this is unlikely to be a very significant improvement, no more than increasing your evening speed to what you're currently able to achieve at off peak times like the early morning.
+If you're only able to switch from one standard phone line broadband service to another, speed changes are unlikely to be as significant as switching from one broadband technology to another.
+However, if you're on a smaller budget provider, factors such as traffic management and peak time congestion may be slowing you down; either due to artificial limits or the supplier's network capacity being saturated.
+In this case, switching to a more expensive small provider with a better reputation, or switching to a larger supplier that offers a 'truly unlimited' service may result in faster download speeds at peak times (i.e. evenings).
+But this is unlikely to increase your evening speed.